 Pro Tip: Start your smartphone search by reading our cell phones for seniors buyer’s guide.
 We cover top brands, pricing, how to choose the right phone for your needs, and more!

-Know that the Jitterbug Smart3 won’t be as fast as some other smartphones out there.
-It’s not intended to be.
-And that’s one of the reasons it’s so affordable at just $149.99.
+Know that the Jitterbug Smart3 won’t be as fast as some other smartphones out there, and it’s not intended to be.
+That is one of the reasons it’s so affordable at just $149.99, and the website regularly offers sizable discounts from there.
 You’ll have no trouble using it for texts, calls, reading ebooks, surfing the web, and playing music, but larger apps like Gmail might take a little longer to load.
 This makes the Jitterbug Smart3 an excellent starter smartphone for seniors.
 Lively’s senior plan pricing includes value and unlimited phone plan options.

 From the Pros: We put the Jitterbug Smart3 to the test!
 Find out how the Smart ranked in our Lively phone review.